sanketpadhyal/Odoy/README.md

 - 🤖 AI-powered smart replies to speed up conversations
 - 🔐 Secure authentication and data handling
 - 📱 Responsive across mobile and desktop (mobile-first)
+- ⭐ We’ve added a Star Friends feature recently.
+It may have a few bugs right now — please avoid heavy use.
+Fixes are coming very soon.
 ---

 ## 🛠️ Tech Stack